They agreed to take part in the Cité de la réussite 2026, november 21,22

 Vincent BRENOT

-A partner in August Debouzy’s Public, Regulatory & Environmental team since 2014, Vincent Brenot has 25 years of experience in public law and environmental law.
-He advises French and international clients on public contracts, foreign investment control, and parliamentary inquiry committees.
-He also advises on environmental law matters, particularly in the areas of renewable energy, circular economy, and contaminated land and brownfield sites, especially in connection with real estate and M&A transactions.
-He has been the only French lawyer ranked as a Global Elite Thought Leader since 2021 in Who’s Who Legal’s Environment category.”
-He was also recognized in the Forbes France ranking of the 40 best lawyers advising CAC 40 companies in 2021, 2024, and 2025.
+A partner in August Debouzy’s Public, Regulatory, and Environmental Law team since 2014, Vincent Brenot has more than 25 years of experience in public and environmental law.
+He advises French and international clients on public contracts, foreign investment controls, and parliamentary inquiries.
+He also advises on renewable energy, the circular economy, and contaminated sites and soils, particularly in connection with real estate and M&A transactions.
+His career at major international law firms, followed by his time at August Debouzy, has led him to work on transactions with significant public impact, ranging from the procurement of masks during the health crisis to the preparations for the Paris 2024 Olympic Games,including major industrial projects related to the energy transition.
+He ranks among the top five on Forbes’ list of the 40 best lawyers advising CAC 40 companies (2021, 2024, and 2025).

 Éric BUGE